Header logo

-Late payment and nonpayment: Reviewing the prevalence and impact within the self-employed sector
+Late Payment within the self-employed sector

 Executive Summary

-• Late payments continue to plague freelancers, with the average amount currently owed to freelancers rising to £5,230.
+• Late payments continue to plague freelancers, with the average amount currently owed to freelancers rising to £5,230

-• Late payments are seriously damaging the financial wellbeing of self-employed workers, with one in five (20%) finding themselves without the money to cover basic living costs.
+• Late payments are seriously damaging the financial wellbeing of self-employed workers, with one in five (20%) finding themselves without the money to cover basic living costs

-• One in five freelancers (18%) are waiting over three months beyond the payment deadline for payment from a client and one in five agency workers (18%) are waiting over three months for payment from an agency.
+• One in five freelancers (18%) are waiting over three months beyond the payment deadline for payment from a client and one in five agency workers (18%) are waiting over three months for payment from an agency

 Despite the government’s support for improvements to company payment practices, including through the Prompt Payment Code, freelancers are still plagued by late payments, with over a third (35%) reporting that they haven’t been paid on time by a client in the last 12 months.
 Concerningly, the average amount that freelancers are currently owed in late payments has remained relatively stable at £5,230 - up from £5,140 in 2020.